 v) Company identification Number (CIN): As per RBI guidelines Company Identification Number (CIN) assigned by the ROC is now compulsory for opening of bank account of the company.

-vi) Company common Seal: Common seal if any, of the company available should be embossed on bank`s documents.
-As per Companies (Amendment) Act, 2015 and RBI instruction Company Common Seal is not necessary, if other documents available during current account opening.
+vi) Company common Seal: The common seal if any, of the company available, should be embossed on the bank`s documents.
+As per Companies (Amendment) Act, 2015 and RBI instructions Company Common Seal is not necessary if other documents are available during the current account opening.

 Different types of companies in India

 a) Private Company: Private Company has shareholders with limited liability and its shares may not be offered to the general public.
-Private Limited Company having a no minimum paid-up share capital limitation now.
-(As per Companies (Amendment) Act, 2015, paid-up share capital of one lakh rupee or such higher paid-up share capital as may be prescribed is omitted now).
-It has minimum two members and maximum member restricted to two hundred and Minimum two directors and no maximum number of directors is restricted.
+Private Limited Company has a no minimum paid-up share capital limitation now.
+(As per the Companies (Amendment) Act, 2015, paid-up share capital of one lakh rupee or such higher paid-up share capital as may be prescribed is omitted now).
+It has a minimum of two members and a maximum member restricted to two hundred and a Minimum two directors and no maximum number of directors is restricted.

-b) Public Company: Public company means a company which is not a private company and has no minimum paid-up share capital limitation now (As per Companies (Amendment) Act, 2015, paid-up share capital of five lakh rupee or such higher paid-up share capital as may be prescribed is omitted now).
-Shares are offered to the public & are listed on stock exchange.
+b) Public Company: Public company means a company that is not a private company and has no minimum paid-up share capital limitation now (As per Companies (Amendment) Act, 2015, paid-up share capital of five lakh rupee or such higher paid-up share capital as may be prescribed is omitted now).
+Shares are offered to the public & are listed on the stock exchange.
 Minimum seven members no limit of maximum number.
 Minimum 3 directors maximum 15 director limits.
-Provided that a company may appoint more than fifteen directors after passing a special resolution (As per Companies Act 2013, no Central Govt. permission required now).
+Provided that a company may appoint more than fifteen directors after passing a special resolution (As per Companies Act 2013, no Central Govt. permission is required now).
 At least one-woman director shall be on Board.
-Certificate of commencement of business is must to do any type of business.
+A certificate of commencement of business is a must to do any type of business.

 c) Government Company: “Government Company” means any company in which not less than fifty one percent.
 Of paid-up share capital is held by the Central Government, or by any State Government, or partly by the Central Government and partly by one or more State Governments and includes a company which is a subsidiary company of such a Government company.